ICESAT-2HackWeek/sea-ice-tutorials/README.md

 * How can we calculate sea ice roughness?
 What are the best metrics to use for this considering the spatial/temporal resolution of ICESat-2.
 * ATL07 in the marginal ice zone - how can we extend the capability of this product in regions of low ice concentration?
 This might be important for understanding the potential for polynya detection with ICESat-2.
 * Analyze the various beams!
 Show the consistency between strong and weak etc. Why might we want to use the weak beam for sea ice science?!
+* How do ew better bin data considering the spatial/temporal sampling of IS2.
+* Create some interative tools to display and explore the products - combined maps/time series etc (maybe using Bokeh or Plot.ly)

 ## To add to the repo during the hackweek